ravindra1307/chatbot/data/nlu.md

 ## intent: experience
 - what is minimum experience required
 - what is the job experience required
+- what is the experience required
+- what is required experience
+- experience required
 - any job experience necessary
 - minimum workex necessary
 - minimum work experience required